Manipulating non-abelian anyons of Kitaev quantum spin liquids with local magnetic fields: Abstract

 \section{Abstract}

-Quantum spin liquids hosting non-abelian anyons have recently experienced renewed interest following the discovery of a variety of materials proximate to these quantum phases.
-Their anyonic excitations have potential for application to topological quantum computation, but designing logical operations with reduced poisoning requires developing protocols to faithfully create, move and read-out such quasiparticles.
-In this paper, we present one such protocol for manipulating $Z_2$ fluxes (``visons'') of ferromagnetic and antiferromagnetic Kitaev models perturbed by a small uniform magnetic field.
-Our design employs a local driving magnetic field and can achieve high probabilities of generating and displacing flux pairs of both the $A_z$ and $B$ phases of the model.
+Non-abelian anyonic excitations of quantum spin liquids have potential for application to topological quantum computation, but designing logical operations requires developing protocols to faithfully create, move, and read-out such quasiparticles.
+In this paper, we present a protocol that manipulates the $Z_2$ fluxes (``visons''), and their bound Majorana zero mode, of the Kitaev model.
+This is achieved by adiabatically switching-off and -on interaction terms in the Hamiltonian, and applying a local magnetic field.
+We test our protocol by exchanging two Majorana zero modes, analysing the errors it produces.
+We find that the error rate of our protocol can be suppressed exponentially by increasing the adiabatic turn-on time and the size of the system. {However, realistic implementations must consider the trade off between different error sources.}

-{\it Introduction}---One of the main challenges to bring about large-scale quantum computation is decoherence \cite{chuang1995quantum,zurek2003decoherence,hornberger2009introduction,schlosshauer2007decoherence,zurek1991decoherence} of quantum states employed.
+{\it Introduction}---One of the main challenges to bring about large-scale quantum computation is the decoherence \cite{chuang1995quantum,zurek2003decoherence,hornberger2009introduction,schlosshauer2007decoherence,zurek1991decoherence} of employed quantum states.
 While error-correction codes \cite{shor1995scheme,jordan2006error,knill1997theory,shor1996fault,cory1998experimental,chiaverini2004realization,knill2001benchmarking} have been designed, they usually require duplication of information over several physical qubits to encode a single logical qubit.
 This fact hinders scalability of quantum computer architectures.
 It is thus highly desirable to develop qubits that are by their own design robust against noise.